 How a Trump tariff could sideswipe US auto industry

-" The threat from President Donald Trump to tax Mexican-made cars sold in the U.S. would throw the industry into disarray, analysts say, forcing some uncomfortable choices: Raise car prices or swallow the cost.
-Stop selling Mexican-made cars in the U.S. but risk losing customers.
+In this Tuesday, Jan.
+3, 2017, file photo, Flat Rock Assembly employees clap as Ford President and CEO Mark Fields addresses the auto plant in Flat Rock, Mich.
+The threat from President Donald Trump to tax Mexican-made cars sold in the U.S. would throw the industry into disarray, analysts say.

 Comments